kinglarce/portfolio/src/content/contact/index.md

 ---
-title: 'Say Hello'
+title: "Let's get in touch"
 ---

-Are you a caffeinated-city-dweller dependent life-form like me?
-Do drop me a message for some amazing oppotunities and projects!
+Do drop me a message for some amazing opportunities or potential projects at [hello@kinglarce.com](mailto:hello@kinglarce.com), and I'll try to get back to you within a day or so!